nachocaru/xaprb.com/content/blog/2006-05-02-how-to-write-efficient-archiving-and-purging-jobs-in-sql.md

 I wanted to answer several questions.
 Will MySQL use the clustered index to seek before scanning?
 Will one-at-a-time delete transactions be cheap and fast, and avoid blocking or other contention among queries?

 To answer the first question, I wrote my get-next-row query's `WHERE` clause to find only every tenth row in the table, based on a non-indexed column.
-That meant it would delete a row, skip nine rows, delete a row&#8230; pretty soon it would be working in the middle of the table, not at the beginning.
+That meant it would delete a row, skip nine rows, delete a row... pretty soon it would be working in the middle of the table, not at the beginning.
 If it seeks before scanning, the speed ought to stay fairly constant as it goes through the table.
 If it starts a scan at at the beginning every time, it ought to get slower as it goes (ignoring a slight speed increase due to the table getting smaller).

 After testing a variety of scenarios, I concluded that MySQL will indeed seek, then start scanning.
 Within the limits of my ability to detect, the speed seemed to stay fairly constant as the query progressed through the table.